Pipelines (Basic): How Automations Work

 - Send Message: Once a job for a client enters this stage, the message based on a selected template is sent to them.
 It is also automatically linked to the job.

-- Update Account Assignees: Once a job for a client enters this stage, the team members assigned to the account are changed.
+- Update Account Access: Once a job for a client enters this stage, the team members who have access to the account are changed.
+Read more on how to use it in the article.

 3. Select a template for your automation or click New Template button to create the new one (to learn more about how to create templates, follow the links):